glennmca-dev/AdventOfCode2024-golang/README.md

 Maybe I'll come back and clean it up later (I won't)

-I'm usually a Java developer, so not having the insane amount of libraries is strange, This would usually be an import for me.
+I'm usually a Java developer, so not having the insane amount of libraries is strange, I had to implement the `set` data structure, this would usually be an import for me.

 ---
 ### Setup